Homosexuality and Community in the Early Nazi Movement

 June 10, 2016

 The French have a saying, that to understand is to forgive.
-Of course in America, have a saying of our own: to every rule is an exception.
-History has taught us the limits of cultural relativism, the line clearly delineated during the Nazi holocaust and World War II—which, by the summer of 1943, left much of Europe devastated and Germany, once again, in rubble.
+In America, we have a saying of our own: to every rule is an exception.
+History has taught us the limits of cultural relativism, the line having been clearly delineated during the Nazi holocaust and World War II, which, by the summer of 1943, left much of Europe devastated and Germany, once again, in rubble.

 In the early 1920s, Germany was crushed under rampant post-war inflation due to its war debt, which quickly devoured any residual savings of the “folk” populace.
 This period is known as the Kampfzeit, the time of struggle where Germany was torn between three primary factions: Social Democrats [SDP], who were leading the Weimar Republic; the Communists [KPD]; and the National Socialist Workers Party [NDSAP], commonly known as Nazis.